JonAbrams/SpaceAce/README.md

 **Are spaces immutable?**

 Sort of.
 The state you get from a space is an immutable object.
 You cannot change it directly, if you do so you may get an error.
-But… you can mutate the state by using the `bindTo`, `setState`, and `replaceState` functions provided by the state's space.
+But… you can mutate the state by using the `apply`, `setState`, and `replaceState` functions provided by the state's space.

 **Why do list items need an `id` key?**